kronicle-tech/kronicle-website/index.markdown

 ## Getting Started

-See the [Getting Started](/getting-started) guild for info on installed Kronicle on your own Kubernetes cluster:
+See the Getting Started guide for information on installing Kronicle on your own Kubernetes cluster:

 [Getting Started](/getting-started){: .btn .btn-green }